So it wasn’t all for nothing…

 “Beware The Grey Ghost” was pretty much a thinly-disguised metaphor for West’s post-Batman career, as he played down-on-his luck actor Simon Trent, best known for portraying the pulp hero “The Gray Ghost.”
 Through the course of the story, Trent works with Batman to solve a case and in the process, becomes a real-life hero—enjoying a revitalized career entertaining new generations.

-And the reason I posted this article not in my pop-culture site but here is because I need to point out what a deep, healing “ritual” that Gray Ghost episode was for West’s life.
+The Gray Ghost episode was a deep, healing “ritual”for West’s life.
 Not only did it help him process all the years of frustration regarding his own career…not only was it made in an official “Batman” forum…but it presented a positive blueprint of how his life could progress within the next 25 years.

-(As I discuss in my analysis of the Twin Peaks revival, there is a certain ritual quality to re-presenting certain events again; a ritual quality that only magnifies through the repetition of image, continually re-broadcasted, viewed and absorbed by masses of people.)
+There is a certain ritual quality to re-presenting certain events again; a ritual quality that only magnifies through the repetition of image, continually re-broadcasted, viewed and absorbed by masses of people.

 West’s appearance in “Mr. Plow” was also highly significant in that he established himself as a “character”—a cartoon version of himself.
 Here we have the hero’s journey from ordinary citizen (Adam West) to hero (Batman) to almost an “archetypal” version of himself—an “ur-West,” if you will.